Shreyas911/sicopolis/docs/sphinx/source/getting_started.rst

    Depending on your system, some additional settings might have to be added in sico_configs.sh ("module load" commands for dynamic loading etc.).

-3. Locate the file sico_environment.sh in the directory sicopolis/runs, open it with a text editor, and replace the "Default" entry for SICO_INSTITUTION by the name of your institution (max.
+4. Locate the file sico_environment.sh in the directory "runs", open it with a text editor, and replace the "Default" entry for SICO_INSTITUTION by the name of your institution (max.
 256 characters).

 Directory structure
 ===================